RHYru9/Url-Cleaner/Readme.md

-# URL Cleaner.
+# URL Cleaner

+> **Note:** The project has moved to [https://github.com/rhyru9/](https://github.com/RHYru9/rhyru9.github.io/tree/main/tools)

-This tool helps you filter the URL list.
-Removing urls, such as Trim to root, Trim to subfolder, Remove Parameters , clean url.
+This tool helps you filter URL lists by removing duplicates, trimming to root or subfolder, removing parameters, and cleaning URLs.

 ## Installation

-Running
+Clone the repository and run the tool:

 ```bash
 git clone https://github.com/RHYru9/Url-Cleaner.git
 cd Url-Cleaner
 python CleanUrl.py -L yourlist.txt
 ```

-**Website**
-Or you can directly from this website https://rhyru9.github.io/uri/
+## Web Interface

+Alternatively, you can use the web-based version at https://rhyru9.github.io/tools/